brooklabteam/www/labvaluesexpectations.md

 <br/>

 We believe that open policies and expectations promote a more equitable and inclusive laboratory environment.
-This "Lab Values and Expectations" is a living document designed to provide guidelines for conduct for the PI, postdocs, PhD students, lab managers, and collaborators who make up the Brook Lab.
+This "Lab Values and Policies" is a living document designed to provide guidelines for conduct for the PI, postdocs, PhD students, lab managers, and collaborators who make up the Brook Lab.

 ---